alandipert/minirpn/README.markdown

 Usage
 =================

-Compile with 'make' and run 'rpn' to enter the REPL.
+Compile with `make` and run `./rpn` to enter the REPL.
 Supported operators:

 *   __output__